You’ll be on the water often if you’re a fly-fishing fisherman.

 How to know if your life vest is in good condition

 The life jacket should be snug but allow you to move freely.

-Make sure there is no excess room above the arm openings and that it does not ride up over your chin or face, as this will make breathing difficult for a user who cannot hold their head out of the water on its own.
+Make sure there is no spare room above the arm openings and that it does not ride up your chin or face, as this will make breathing difficult for a user who cannot hold their head out of the water on their own.

-To work properly, the life jacket must also be in good serviceable condition with all straps securely fastened so they don’t come loose during an emergency.
+To work correctly, the life jacket must also be in good serviceable condition, with all straps securely fastened, so they don’t come loose during an emergency.